 The Feels-Like-Vacation Blue

-Reminiscent of turquoise waters in the Caribbean, one can almost feel the warm ocean breeze in Edith Young’s NYC kitchen.
+Reminiscent of turquoise waters in the Caribbean, one can almost feel the warm ocean breeze in Edith Young’s New York City kitchen.
 Given its sultry tones, Young used the swatch cleverly, honing in on a smaller space so that its luxurious color could have major visual impact.

 The Background Blue